5 Ways to Create Membership Levels in your Pickleball and Tennis Club

 You could even consider seasonal memberships, lowering pricing during winter months and increasing fees during the more popular summer time.

-Time-based membership levels attract a wider demographic including retirees, shift workers and families, and can really increase court utilization.
+Time-based membership levels attract a wider demographic including retirees, shift workers, and families while increasing court utilization.

 3. Segment membership levels by age

-To directly appeal to a wide demographic, why not create membership levels based on age?
-This way you can use different membership types in your marketing to specifically attract key audience types, like under 18s or over 65s.
+To directly appeal to a wide demographic, create membership levels based on age.
+This way, you can use different membership types in your marketing to specifically attract key audience types, like under 18s or over 65s.

 Popular options include: